 - Why TCI?

 Moments like Women’s History Month, which takes place in March of every year, remind us to elevate and center women’s stories, as well as their contributions and lives.
-While it’s essential to ensure that lessons are well structured and representative of diverse perspectives throughout the year, we can take a moment in March to truly underscore the importance of women’s history.
+While it’s essential to ensure that lessons are well structured and representative of multiple perspectives throughout the year, we can take a moment in March to truly underscore the importance of women’s history.

 The Background of Women’s History Month